xvxx/vial/README.md

 The goal is a small, simple, as-few-as-possible-dependencies web library you can use to test out an idea quickly or get a static site _rolling_.
 Single file, server side apps?
-Yes, please!
+You bet!
 Fast compilation?
+Yes please! _À la carte_ dependencies?
 Now you're talkin'!

 It's sort of like a picnic where the playlist is all 90s music and you have to bring your own beverage.
 In other words, you're guaranteed to